yoeo/guesslang/docs/typehints.rst

   x: float = safe_div(2, 3)
-  # ok: "Number" type variable is replaced by "int"
+  # OK: "Number" type variable is replaced by "int"

   y: float = safe_div(9.1, 0.0)
-  # ok: "Number" type variable is replaced by "float"
+  # OK: "Number" type variable is replaced by "float"

   z: float = safe_div('many', 'some')
-  # error: Value of type variable "Number" of "safe_div" cannot be "str"
+  # ERROR: Value of type variable "Number" of "safe_div" cannot be "str"

 Restricted type variables looks a lot like unions but with one catch.
 The type variable is replaced by only one type,